vaibhawvipul/taper/README.md

 - Cross-platform SIMD optimizations
 - Memory-efficient gradient computation

+- gets 99% accuracy on MNIST with a simple MLP in 10 epochs under 2 seconds (with BLAS).
+- gets 96% accuracy on MNIST with a simple CNN in 50 epochs, around 20 seconds per epoch (with BLAS).

 ## Technical Implementation

 - Operation Fusion: Combines multiple ops (Conv+ReLU) into single kernels to reduce memory traffic